 Wireshark – How To Capture, Filter , Inspect Network Packets?

 Wireshark is a popular network packet capture and analysis tool.
-It is previous name was Ethereal.
-Wireshark captures packets from different type of interfaces and prints them as a floating list to the screen.
-It also provides detailed information about specific packet.
+It is previously named as Ethereal.
+Wireshark captures packets from a different type of interfaces and prints them as a floating list to the screen.
+It also provides detailed information about a specific packet.
 Wireshark can also read already captured packets in different formats like

 Download and Install

-For Windows operating system we need to download wireshark installation file from official web site.
-Latest version of wireshark can be downloaded from following link.
+For Windows operating system we need to download the wireshark installation file from the official web site.
+The latest version of Wireshark can be downloaded from the following link.

-Windows provides different type of installers like 32 bit , 64 bit, portable.
-If we do not have required privileges to install application we can use portable wireshark which do not needs installation.
+Windows provides a different type of installers like 32 bit, 64 bit, portable.
+If we do not have required privileges to install application we can use portable Wireshark which do not needs installation.

 Ubuntu, Debian, Mint:

-Ubuntu, Debian, Mint and other deb based distributions provides Wireshark from their official repositories.
-Just issue following command to install Wireshark.
+Ubuntu, Debian, Mint and other deb based distributions provide Wireshark from their official repositories.
+Just issue the following command to install Wireshark.

 $ sudo apt install wireshark-qt